tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Follow the Principle of Least Privilege [leastpriv]

-The "least privilege principle" is a reknown paradigm in security, not only in computer science: Even if you have the highest level of trust in a person, if you give him or her more privileges than he/she needs, you are putting yourself at higher risks than if you did not.
+The "least privilege principle" is a renown paradigm in security, not only in computer science: Even if you have the highest level of trust in a person, if you give him or her more privileges than he/she needs, you are putting yourself at higher risks than if you did not.
 Indeed, even if you are giving the key of your house, to feed the pets while you are in vacation, to your life-long best friend, the probability that something unwanted happens in your house is not